Indigenous Relations

 Travelling Exhibit

-- The floor tiles representing the Peace River
+• Floor tiles representing the Peace River

-- Replicas of artifacts recovered throughout the Peace River valley
+• Replicas of artifacts recovered throughout the Peace River Valley

 Cultural Centre